How to get in on the Semiconductor Supply Chain

 What challenges do SMMs face when entering the semiconductor supply chain?

-Common challenges include meeting strict quality requirements, investing in new capabilities, navigating long sales cycles, and understanding complex procurement processes.
-Workforce constraints and limited internal capacity can also slow entry.
+Common hurdles include meeting strict quality standards, buying new machinery, handling long sales loops, and navigating massive procurement workflows.
+Limited internal staff time can also slow entry.

 How can manufacturers in southwestern Pennsylvania prepare to compete in the semiconductor supply chain?